scipy-conference/scipy_proceedings/papers/mattheus_ueckermann/mattheus_ueckermann.rst

 .. figure:: test_cases.png

    To verify that pyDEM's core algorithms work as expected, a collected of test elevations (top) were created to cover anticipated issues in calculating TWI (bottom).
-This shows that TWI is larger where the elevation is lower (as expected), that the TWI is evenly distributed around flats (2nd and 3rd rows, 3rd column), and that TWI is concentrated in rivers or outlets (4th column). :label:`tests`
+This shows that TWI is correctly calculated.
+In particular, TWI is larger where the elevation is lower (as expected), it is evenly distributed around flats (2nd and 3rd rows, 3rd column), and it is concentrated in rivers or outlets (4th column). :label:`tests`

 .. figure:: spiral.png
    :scale: 30%